AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas-troubleshooting.md

 | A3 | B3 | C3 |

-## Percentages exceeding 100%
+## Percentages that exceed 100%

-The following configurations can result in percentages that exceed 100%:
+The following configurations can result in nodes that show percentages that exceed 100%:

-* When **[!UICONTROL Percentage value]** field is set to **[!UICONTROL Percent of total]**, Revenue is selected as the primary metric, and no revenue is being realized on the primary metric, then on any node where revenue is being realized will show as exceeding 100%.
+* When the **[!UICONTROL Percentage value]** field is set to **[!UICONTROL Percent of total]**, and a primary metric is selected that results in less data for the start node than on subsequent nodes.

+  For example, if Revenue is selected as the primary metric, and no revenue is being realized on the primary metric, then on any node where revenue is being realized will show as exceeding 100%.

-## A higher percentage and number count appearing on nodes that come later in the journey than on nodes that come earlier
+## A journey that is not funnel-shaped

 It is possible in Journey canvas for nodes that come later in the journey to show a higher percentage or number count than nodes that come earlier in the journey.